 Over the next 20 years, the demand for passenger aviation services in Sydney is expected to more than double, from 40 to 87 million passengers per annum.

-One of Australia's most significant infrastructure projects in decades, the international and domestic airport will open in 2026.
+One of Australia's most significant infrastructure projects, the international, domestic and freight airport is under construction and will open in 2026.

-The airport site is approximately 50 kilometres from Sydney’s central business district and is at the centre of planning for the Greater Sydney Commission’s proposed Western Parkland City.
-It is close to key transport corridors, including the Westlink M7 Motorway, the future M12 Motorway and the South West rail link.
+The airport is located about 50 kilometres from Sydney’s central business district and is at the centre of planning for the Western Parkland City.
+It will be close to key transport corridors, including the Westlink M7 Motorway, the future M12 Motorway and a new metro rail link.

-Western Sydney Airport will initially deliver capacity for 10 million annual passengers and will be designed to accommodate future staged development in line with passenger demand.
-Around 2050, when passenger demand approaches 40 million annual passengers, a second parallel runway would be constructed.
-By the 2060s, the Western Sydney Airport could be servicing approximately 82 million passengers per annum.
+Western Sydney International Airport will initially deliver capacity for 10 million passengers a year and will be designed to accommodate future staged development in line with passenger demand.
+Around 2050, when annual passenger demand approaches 40 million passengers, a second parallel runway would be constructed.
+By the 2060s, the is forecast to service about 82 million passengers per year.

-In August 2017, the Commonwealth established WSA Co to deliver and operate the Western Sydney Airport.
-WSA Co’s objectives for the Western Sydney Airport are:
+In August 2017, the Australian Government established Western Sydney Airport (WSA) to deliver and operate Sydney’s new international airport.
+WSA’s objectives for the airport are:

 - improving access to aviation services in Western Sydney;